ttoth76/CaseStudy1/AA_TT_CaseStudy1.md

-#### Extra insight about number of uniqe beers produced by Budweiser and contrasting it with the state where the highest number of breweries are.
+#### Extra insight about number of uniqe beers produced by Budweiser and contrasting it with the state where the highest number of breweries are (Colorado).

 ``` r
 # Number of unique bear styles and how many of these are from Colorado where the highest number of breweries are